-This handbook has been prepared for the purpose of informing members of the faculty of the College of Technology and Purdue University of the criteria{ XE "Promotion criteria" } for promotion and tenure of technology faculty.
-In addition, this handbook is one source of guidance to help { XE "Promotion committee:Area" }{ XE "Promotion committee:Area" }{ XE "Promotion committee:Area" }{ XE "Promotion document" }s.
-This handbook represents the cumulative efforts of senior faculty members from the college.
-It is intended to interpret the university criteria{ XE "Promotion criteria" } for promotion and tenure{ XE "Tenure" }{ XE "Criteria:tenure" } as they apply to the mission and character of the College of Technology.
+This handbook has been prepared for the purpose of informing faculty members of the Purdue Polytechnic Institute and Purdue University of the criteria for promotion and tenure of Polytechnic faculty.
+In addition, this handbook is one source of guidance to help individual faculty in preparation of promotion documents.
+This represents the cumulative efforts of senior faculty members from the college and is intended to interpret the university criteria for promotion and tenure as they apply to the mission and character of the Purdue Polytechnic Institute.
 The time and effort voluntarily contributed by faculty to the development of these guidelines is greatly appreciated.

-It is important to recognize that promotion/tenure{ XE "Tenure" } review is a peer review{ XE "Peer review" } process; and, therefore, it is an ever-changing process.
+It is important to recognize that promotion/tenure review is a peer review process; and, therefore, it is an ever-changing process.
 Although changes in the process and associated documentation typically occur slowly, they do occur regularly.
 In view of this, the faculty recognize that this handbook must be a living document reflecting change as it occurs.
-Each faculty member's suggestions for improvement are needed and should be provided to either the respective department head or members of the Area Committee{ XE "Area Committee" } of the college.
+Each faculty member's suggestions for improvement are needed and should be provided to either the respective department head or members of the Area Committee of the college.

-In its various disciplines, the College of Technology is a national { XE "National and international recognition" } role model for technology education.
+In its various disciplines, the Purdue Polytechnic Institute is a national role model for technology education.
 The college recognizes that faculty development is the primary prerequisite to maintaining this stature.
-The following criteria{ XE "Promotion criteria" } specify how the Area Committee{ XE "Promotion committee:Area" }{ XE "Area Committee" } and Primary{ XE "Promotion committee:Primary" }{ XE "Primary committee" } Committee{ XE "Promotion committee:Primary" }{ XE "Primary committee" } assess faculty accomplishments.
+The following criteria specify how the Area Committee and Primary Committee assess faculty accomplishments.

-The faculty of the College of Technology acknowledges its responsibility to acquire, appraise, and disseminate knowledge.
+The faculty of the Purdue Polytechnic Institute acknowledges its responsibility to acquire, appraise, and disseminate knowledge.
 Faculty members are expected to communicate this knowledge to their immediate community of students and scholars, to their profession, and to society at large.
 The faculty also acknowledges its responsibility to serve Purdue University, the local community, the state of Indiana, and the nation.

-The faculty of the College of Technology endorse the university's mission of learning, discovery, and engagement and { XE "Creative endeavor" }{ XE "Scholarship" }{ XE "Service" }{ XE "Service" }recognize the College of Technology's deep commitment to quality undergraduate and graduate learning, applied research, and engagement.
+The faculty of the Purdue Polytechnic Institute endorse the university's mission of learning, discovery, and engagement and recognize the Purdue Polytechnic Institute's deep commitment to quality undergraduate and graduate learning, applied research, and engagement.

 This document is dynamic.
-For the latest revisions and recommendations, see the College of Technology website.
+For the latest revisions and recommendations, see the Purdue Polytechnic Institute website.
 The version number is always printed at the bottom of the document cover.